NTNU-IHB/FMI4j/README.md

 It's a command line application which takes an FMU in and produces a Jar file.
-You can also tell the application to install the Jar into your local maven repository (``.m2``), The jar file contains code that makes it easier to work with the FMU progamatically just as the Gradle plugin does.
+You can also tell the application to install the Jar into your local maven repository (``.m2``), The jar file contains code that makes it easier to work with the FMU programmatically just as the Gradle plugin does.

 ### <a name="fmudriver"></a> FmuDriver